What are natal teeth?

 Your child’s healthcare provider or dentist can often diagnose natal teeth with a

 physical exam of your child’s mouth.
-He or she may also order X-rays.
+Your child may also need X-rays.
 An X-ray makes

 images of internal tissues, bones, teeth, and organs.
 An X-ray may show a tooth root

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 depend on how severe the condition is.